lopezelpesado/initial-learning/README.md

 3. Padding!
 Here we go, now I can hopefully make the website look a lot better

 4. Switched font to VT323 which is more like the Alien: Isolation terminal font that I love

+---

+#### 12/2/21

+1. First workshop yesterday was great, can't wait for the next one and to start working with everyone!
+For now, I will continue revising HTML and CSS on freeCodeCamp and try some projects on there too.
+Gregor mentioned not copying and pasting code but typing it out to aid learning so I will try and do that.
+2. More padding, gunna try and set all the padding manually